mektigboy/ReportsAnalysis/SLINGSHOT.md

 This inding combines a couple weaknesses into one attack.
 The first weakness is a lack of validation on arguments to `executeTrades`, the second is that a pre-existing `fromToken` balance can be used in a trade:

 1. Alice wants to convert 1000 DAI to WETH.
-She calls executeTrades(DAI, WETH, 1000, [], 0, alice).
+She calls `executeTrades(DAI, WETH, 1000, [], 0, alice)`.
-2. Since trades is an empty array, and finalAmountMin is 0, the result is that 100 DAI are transferred to the Slingshot contract.
+2. Since trades is an empty array, and `finalAmountMin` is 0, the result is that 100 DAI are transferred to the Slingshot contract.
-3. Eve (a miner or other 'front runner') may observe this, and immediately call executeTrades(DAI, WETH, 0, [{TradeData}], 0, eve).
+3. Eve (a miner or other "front runner") may observe this, and immediately call `executeTrades(DAI, WETH, 0, [{TradeData}], 0, eve)`.
-4. With a correctly formatted array of TradeData, Eve will receive the proceeds of converting Alice's 1000 DAI to WETH.
+4. With a correctly formatted array of `tradeData`, Eve will receive the proceeds of converting Alice's 1000 DAI to WETH.

 This issue is essentially identical to the one described in Ethereum is a Dark Forest, where locked tokens are available to anyone, and thus recovery is susceptible to front running.
-It also provides an unauthorized alternative to rescueTokens(), however it is still a useful function to have, as it provides a method to recover the tokens without allowing a front runner to simulate and replay it.
+It also provides an unauthorized alternative to `rescueTokens()`, however it is still a useful function to have, as it provides a method to recover the tokens without allowing a front runner to simulate and replay it.

 ## Medium Severity